KnapsackPro/knapsack-pro-cypress/README.md

 `@knapsack-pro/cypress` supports environment variables provided by Codefresh.io to run your tests.
 You have to define a few things in `.codefresh/codefresh.yml` config file.

-- You need to set an API token like `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` in Codefresh dashboard, see left menu Pipelines -> settings (cog icon next to the pipeline) -> Variables tab (see a vertical menu on the right side).
+- You need to set an API token `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` in Codefresh dashboard, see left menu Pipelines -> settings (cog icon next to the pipeline) -> Variables tab (see a vertical menu on the right side).
 - Set where Codefresh YAML file can be found.
 In Codefresh dashboard, see left menu Pipelines -> settings (cog icon next to pipeline) -> Workflow tab (horizontal menu on the top) -> Path to YAML (set there `./.codefresh/codefresh.yml`).
 - Set how many parallel jobs (parallel CI nodes) you want to run with `KNAPSACK_PRO_CI_NODE_TOTAL` environment variable in `.codefresh/codefresh.yml` file.
 - Ensure in the `matrix` section you listed all `KNAPSACK_PRO_CI_NODE_INDEX` environment variables with a value from `0` to `KNAPSACK_PRO_CI_NODE_TOTAL-1`.
 Codefresh will generate a matrix of parallel jobs where each job has a different value for `KNAPSACK_PRO_CI_NODE_INDEX`.
 Thanks to that Knapsack Pro knows what tests should be run on each parallel job.